Image credit: LIGHTFIELD STUDIOS / Adobe Stock

 Pie is a classic dessert that's perfect for any occasion or family gathering.
 Some pie recipes are complicated and time-consuming, especially if you're making a crust from scratch.
 However, there are plenty of simple shortcuts that can turn pie-making into a fun, fast, and kid-friendly activity.

-Here are a few tips and tricks if you're interested in making pies at home with your kids.
+Here are a few tips and tricks in making pies at home with your kids!

 1. Use pre-made pie crust.